trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 * Defines a set of pre-built libraries and/or header files and/or executables and/or some other resoruces used by one or more TriBITS Packages.
-* Is listed as an explicit optional or required dependency in one or more SE package's ``Dependencies.cmake`` file using the macro `TRIBITS_DEFINE_PACKAGE_DEPENDENCIES()`_.
+* Is listed as an explicit optional or required dependency in one or more TriBiTS SE package's ``Dependencies.cmake`` files using the macro `TRIBITS_DEFINE_PACKAGE_DEPENDENCIES()`_.
 * Publishes the include directories and/or libraries and/or executables
   provided by the TPL.